Ka-Ching!: Chart performance

 "Ka-Ching!" has become one of Twain's biggest singles in Europe.
 In the UK, it became her sixth consecutive, seventh overall, top ten single.
 It debuted on March 22, 2003, at its peak at number eight.
 It remained on the entire chart for eight weeks.
-In all, "Ka-Ching!" hit the top ten in seven countries: Austria, Germany, Hungary, Romania, Switzerland, Portugal (where it reached #1) and the UK.
+In all, "Ka-Ching!" hit the top ten in seven countries: Austria, Germany, Hungary, Romania, Switzerland, Portugal (where it reached the top spot) and the UK.
 It became her highest charting single in Germany, Austria, Switzerland and Hungary where it spent 62 weeks in the top 40.

 Music video

 The music video for "Ka-Ching!" was shot in the Casino Español and in a hotel in Mexico City, Mexico, and Madrid, Spain, in January 2003.
 It was directed by Finnish director Antti J, who also shot her video for "Up!" around the same time.
 The video debuted in Europe and Central and South America on February 25, 2003.
 It was not released to North American stations.
 The video depicts a city consumed with greed, Twain finds the streets empty and cars left abandoned while everyone is in a casino, sticking with the theme of the song.
-Scenes of Twain sporting a silver outfit and a red dress, both by Marc Bouwer are intercut throughout the video.
-These scenes are the base of two further versions of the video that lack the narrative and only show Twain performing the song in the studio.
-One of these two videos shows her in the silver outfit while in the other one, she is seen wearing the red dress.
+Scenes of Twain at a photoshoot sporting a red dress with lots of jewellery, and on a stage decorated with guitars in an outfit printed with newspaper articles, are intercut throughout the video.
+Both outfits are by Marc Bouwer.
+These scenes are the base of two further versions of the video that lack the narrative and only show Twain performing either in the red dress, or in the newspaper outfit.
 "Ka-Ching!" was released on YouTube in mid-2011.